Where To Buy

 The K2 Cinch CTX is one of their quick release options in K2’s line.
-We’d like to see them work on making a binding that has better response, flex under foot and turn initiation but to some quick release is more important.
-For those that love quick release then you have the Cinch CTX..
-Of the now 3 quick release models in K2’s line we aren’t amped on any type but this is their best version.
-Often times if you go into a snowboard shop in the summer you will see most of the shops bindings gone except for these.
+We’d like to see them work on making a binding that has a better response, flex under foot and turn initiation but to some quick release is more important.
+For those that love quick release then you have the Cinch CTX.
+Of the now 3 quick release models in K2’s line, we aren’t amped on any type but this is their best version.
+Often times if you go into a snowboard shop in the summer you will see most of the shops’ bindings gone except for these.
 That says more than this review can but here I go anyway.

 Flex: This old model high back is pretty stiff.